hmuhtetpaine/cm1/README.md

 # GitHub Models - Limited Public Beta

 Welcome to your shiny new Codespace for interacting with GitHub Models!
-We've got everything fired up and ready for you to explore AI Models hosted on Azure AI.
+We've got everything fired up and reahttps://github.com/AdguardTeam/KnowledgeBase/issues/619dy for you to explore AI Models hosted on Azure AI.

 The git history is a nearly-blank canvas; there's a single initial commit with the contents you're seeing right now - where you go from here is up to you!